-Torani is a generous supporter of the Afterschool Alliance's Youth Ambassador Program.
+Nickelodeon, Rhode Island Foundation and Torani are generous supporters of the Afterschool Alliance Youth Ambassador program.

 The Afterschool Alliance is a nonprofit public awareness and advocacy organization working to ensure that all children and youth have access to quality afterschool programs.
 More information is available at www.afterschoolalliance.org.